SaladTechnologies/image-generation-inference/readme.md

 # 🥗 Image Generation Inference

-This is a minimalist iamge generation inference server wrapping Diffusers and stable-fast.
+This is a minimalist image generation inference server wrapping Diffusers and stable-fast.

 API docs at `/docs`